burdier/pathify/README.md

-Stupid CLI program that enables you to create a dictionary of key:value where value is a path and key are the name of workspace that you wanna go.
+Stupid CLI program that enables you to create a dictionary of key:value where value is a path and key are the name of workspace that you want to  go.

-These are options until now.
+Options until now.

  - [x] New
  - [x] List